wadpac/GGIR/docs/news/index.md

 CRAN release: 2016-08-28

 - Changed function argument ‘mvpa.2014’ into ‘bout.metric’ across the
-  package in preparation for a central defintion of bouts for future GGIR version which will not only provide bout calculations for MVPA but also for inactivity.
+  package in preparation for a central definition of bouts for future GGIR version which will not only provide bout calculations for MVPA but also for inactivity.
 Further, I added function g.getbout to improve transparency about the bout calculations